You have been inactive for 0 mins.

 Authority to act on behalf of a customer may be terminated at any time without penalty by either party giving written notice.
 Such termination will not affect the completion of any transaction already initiated.

-Lasting Power of Attorney’s are required in either an original format or a copy of the original.
+Deeds evidencing powers of attorney are required in either an original format or a copy of the original.
 If it is a copy it must be certified (see below) on each and every page and in blue ink.

 Amendments to your name will require an original copy of a Change of Name Deed (e.g. Marriage Certificate).
 In relation to documents we can accept originals as long as the documentation does not contain a photograph.
 Documentation with photographs should be certified.